 - Have you been tested for heavy metals or aluminum toxicity?

 - How are your vitamin D levels?
 Do you sit inside all day long?

-The answers to these will help you get a clearer picture on what went “wrong” so to speak and how you can start to reverse your condition!
+The answers to these will help you get a clearer picture on what went “wrong” so to speak and how you can start to reverse alopecia areata.

 Manage your immediate symptoms

 Because it takes time to address your root cause(s), you’ll need some stop gap help to cover up hair loss.

 - Buy a box of tissues and rent some super silly movies.
 You need to lift your mood hon.

 - Get some hair fibers – this is such a life saver especially when you have spots near the top of your head.
 There are plenty of options on Amazon.
-I use Topik.
+I have used Topik.

 - Find a couple of versatile hats for those days you really don’t want to spend time doing your hair, or if it’s a really windy day.
 I love Portland, Oregon based Flipside hats.
 Their hats are locally made and cotton (so they’re soft and breathable)

 - If things get worse, you might opt to purchase a decent (not too expensive) wig.
 Unless you had a couple grand to spend on a really nice human hair wig, one in the $200 range could work in the meantime.